natebarksdale/natebarksdale.github.io/src/content/blog/2010-05-10-the-market-and-the-story.md

 description: A fascinating exploration of the disconnect between automated trading algorithms and the narrative-driven explanations provided by the financial press.
 emoji: 🤖
 tags:
-  - 📉 Stock Markets
-  - 💬 Narratives
   - ⚖️ Algorithms
-  - 🖥️ Machine Learning
+  - ⚖️ Choices
+  - 🌍 Society
+  - 🌍 Culture
+  - 📝 Journalism
 haiku: |
   Machines trade with speed,
   Stories crafted post hoc